-- Start the service code erase mode with the following procedure. - OThe erase mode starts when the ABS self-diagnosis terminal is disconnected from the battery (-) terminal after starting the self-diagnosis mode. - OThe service code can be erased by grounding and ungrounding (each time for at least one second) the ABS self-diagnosis terminal three times within about 12.5 seconds after starting the erase mode. - OThe yellow ABS indicator (LED) remains lit during the erase mode. - OAfter erasing, the yellow ABS indicator (LED) blinks and lights. - Once erasing is finished, enter the self-diagnosis mode again to confirm that the service codes have been erased.
-If the ABS has been reset and all codes have been erased, only start code 12 will be shown.
+- Start the service code erase mode with the following procedure. - OThe erase mode starts when the ABS self-diagnosis terminal is disconnected from the frame ground after starting the self-diagnosis mode. - OThe service code can be erased by grounding (time for at least one second) and ungrounding the ABS self-diagnosis terminal three times or more within about 12.5 seconds after starting the erase mode and grounding it. - OThe yellow ABS indicator light (LED) remains lit during the erase mode. - OAfter erasing, the yellow ABS indicator light (LED) blinks two times and lights. - Once erasing is finished, enter the self-diagnosis mode again to confirm that the service codes have been erased.
+If the ABS has been reset and all codes have been erased, the yellow ABS indicator light (LED) lights.